HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-05-future-kubernetes.md

 plan(cluster, manual = TRUE, quiet = TRUE)
 ```

+The key thing is that we set `manual = TRUE` above.
+This ensures that the functions from the **future** package don't try to start R processes on the workers, as those R processes have already been started by Kubernetes and are waiting to connect to the main (RStudio Server) process.

-We don't need to say how many future workers we want.
+Note that we don't need to say how many future workers we want.
 This is because the Helm chart sets an environment variable in the scheduler pod's `Renviron` file based on the number of worker pod replicas.
 Since that variable is used by the **future** package (via `parallelly::availableCores()`) as the default number of future workers, this ensures that there are only as many future workers as you have worker pods.
 However, if you modify the number of worker pods after installing the Helm chart, you may need to set the `workers` argument to `plan()` manually.
 (And note that if you were to specify more future workers than R worker processes (i.e., pods) you would get an error and if you were to specify fewer, you wouldn't be using all the resources that you are paying for.)

 Now we can use the various tools in the **future** package as we would if
 on our own machine or working on a Linux cluster.
-The key thing is
-that we set `manual = TRUE` above.
-This ensures that the functions
-from the **future** package don't try to start R processes on the workers, as those R processes have already been started by Kubernetes and are waiting to connect to the main (RStudio Server) process.

-Now we can run our parallelized operations.
+Let's run our parallelized operations.
 I'm going to do the
 world's least interesting calculation of calculating the mean of many
 (10 million)
 random numbers forty separate times in parallel.
 Not interesting, but
 presumably if you're reading this you have your own interesting
 computation in mind and hopefully know how to do it using future's
-tools such as **[future.apply]** and **[foreach]** with **[doFuture]**, e.g.
+tools such as **[future.apply]** and **[foreach]** with **[doFuture]**.

 ```r
 library(future.apply)